andycroll/bootstrappingio/_posts/2014-06-23-finances-of-bootstrapping-and-charging-pre-product.markdown

 Firstly.
 Go buy [Indie Game: The Movie](http://www.indiegamethemovie.com) and watch it as a great story of small groups of people putting together amazing works of art (video games!) and trying to stay solvent.

-The movie itself was crowd-funded and this blog post is the last in a retrospective, here discussing the issue of notoriety.
+The movie itself was crowd-funded and this post, from [@indiegamemovie](http://twitter.com/indiegamemovie), is the last in a retrospective, here discussing the issue of notoriety.

 ### [How To Charge Money For Things That Don't Exist Yet](http://blog.close.io/how-to-charge-money-for-things-that-dont-exist-yet)